-Once your baby has arrived, many new moms feel like the gestational diabetes chapter is behind them—and in most cases, it really is.
-For many, postpartum life allows you to return to your favorite meals and routines without the strict dietary monitoring you experienced during pregnancy.
+Once your baby has arrived, it can feel like the gestational diabetes chapter is behind you — and in most cases, it really is.
+Postpartum life often means you can return to your favorite meals and routines without the strict monitoring you experienced during pregnancy.
 You can enjoy meals with family, treat yourself to foods you missed, and focus on settling into life with your newborn.

 That said, staying mindful of your health in the months and years after delivery is important.
 Research shows that women who have had gestational diabetes are at a higher risk of developing type 2 diabetes later in life.
 The good news is that simple, realistic changes can significantly lower that risk.